VSjnk/Faith-GBA-DeMake/README.md

 <h1>What is the "DevTools" Folder?</h1>
 <p>That folder is all of the tools I've used with this program for creating assets for the game. /n I may change out what I use, but everything I'm testing is there.</p>

+<h1>Why arn't I using DevKitPro?</h1>
+<p>Simple!
+I'm an idiot!
+What I mean by that is I didn't do enough research in compilers, because DevKitAdv is so goddamn old, It's older than me! this compiler also lacks features I had to maually put together myself with Duct-Tape and whats left of my hopes and dreams.
+I will finish this game in the future (Bring it out of demo) but chapters 2 and 3 (if I every make them) will be compiled with DevKitPro.</p>